Tagline – It will mark you for life as it marked him for… Betrayal!

-Nick offers to tell D’Angelo the names of the others who participated in the jewelry store heist, but too much time has elapsed for the information to get a break for Nick.
+Nick offers to tell D’Angelo the names of the others who participated in the jewelry store heist, but too much time has elapsed for the information to earn Nick a break on his prison sentence.
 However, D’Angelo tells Nick that if he helps with another unsolved case he will get a parole.
-Nick did time for that crime and informs D’Angelo that Rizzo and Attorney Earl Howser ratted him out.
+Nick also did time for that crime and informs D’Angelo that Rizzo and Attorney Earl Howser ratted him out.

 Howser, who acts as both a fence for his clients and their attorney, is beginning to feel the police breathing down his neck.
 His plan is to close all potential loopholes that might link him to these crimes and he hires maniacal hitman Tommy Udo to kill Pete Rizzo.

 When arriving at Rizzo’s apartment, Udo finds only his wheelchair-confined mother.
 Angry that he missed Rizzo, Udo settles for pushing Mrs. Rizzo down a flight of stairs, killing her.

 D’Angleo arranges to get Nick released on parole so that he may help with his investigation.
 Nick immediately goes to see Nettie Cavallo and tells her that he has fallen in love with her.
 After doing so, Nick gets down to work.